statsmaths/stat209/stat209_notes.md

 - regroup and summarize: we can create, describe, read, and create simple plots of a data set; impressive!

-- QUIZ A
+- QUIZ B

-## Class 04 - Variable Types
+## Class 08 - Variable Types

 - activity: go to boards and describe 6 questions you would ask someone for (1) a job interview, (2) friend